timjogorman/RicherEventDescription/guidelines.md

 Here's another example of a relation based purely on judgement:

-\ex.
-In response to the bombing, the US has dispatched agents to *Yemen*, *Somalia*, *Norway* and *South Sudan*.
+- In response to the bombing, the US has dispatched agents to *Yemen*, *Somalia*, *Norway* and *South Sudan*.
 An official in a later conference stated that terrorists often seek out *countries* with little law and order as a safe haven.